 Once you have engaged with the item, spend some focused time answering the five questions* below – type it up, or write in a notebook or journal.
-You might like to share this later with your supervisor, mentor or spiritual director.
+You might like to share this later with your supervisor.

 * The first four of these reflection questions are modelled off the Arrow Leadership reflection guide.

 List matters that make you reflect on yourself personally and on your ministry context – are there changes or initiatives that come to mind?

 2. What could I do about this?

 Reflect on what you could do to implement the initiatives or changes included in the list above.

 3. What would be the outcome if I made these changes or started these initiatives?